sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 })
 ```

-When your app receives an update from Excel, you can signal Excel back by calling the `errorCallback` and let Excel know that there were errors in the user's input which need to be corrected in Excel before the data is accepted by your web application.
+When your app receives an update from Excel, you can signal Excel back by calling the `errorCallback` and let Excel know that there were errors in the user's input which need to be corrected in Excel before the data is accepted by your web app.

 The `errorCallback` accepts a list of [validation errors](../../../../reference/glue4office/latest/excel/index.html#ValidationError), where a validation error specifies which cell (row and column) is in error and what the problem is.
 Here is an example of handling multiple validation errors: